ariel-logos/ElfyLab/pages/2ffxireshadepreset.md

 </ul>
 <b>Download to the preset:</b> <a href="/ElfyLab/downloads/FFXI_Reshade2_(by_arielfy).ini" download>Click to Download!</a>

-Down here you can see some examples of comparison between No Reshade and Reshade On with this second preset.
+Down here you can see some examples of comparison between No ReShade and ReShade On with this second preset.
 If you want to see more samples from different areas you can take a look <a href="preset2preview/">here</a>.

 <div class="mainSection">